-Letter grades only are reflected for radiography courses taken through PC&T. These grades are uploaded at the conclusion of five semesters and are available from the PCTC website or registrar.
+Letter grades only are reflected for radiography courses taken through PC&T. These grades are uploaded at the conclusion of each of the five semesters and are available from the PCTC website or registrar.

 INCLEMENT WEATHER POLICY

 Attendance during instances of inclement weather and/or hazardous road conditions is ALWAYS at the discretion of the individual student.